-Working-class academics talking: a participatory critical storytelling project with Russell Group academics – Charlie Davis, University of Nottingham
+Academics of working-class heritage talking: a participatory critical storytelling project with Russell Group academics Charlie Davis, University of Nottingham

 Charlie Davis joined the School of Education at the University of Nottingham in January 2020 as an Assistant Professor in Higher Education.
 He began his HE career in 2009 at the University of Derby, moving to Nottingham Trent in 2015.
 Charlie completed his EdD at the University of Nottingham in 2018.
 He also holds an MA ICT in Education from the University of Nottingham, which he gained in 2010.
 Prior to his career in HE, Charlie spent eight years teaching English to speakers of other languages in England, the Republic of Ireland and Barcelona.